 See below for answers to frequently asked questions about the Master of Health Care Innovation degree, the Professional Development Courses in Health Care Innovation, and the Certificate in Health Care Innovation for Penn Affiliates.
 If you have additional questions, please contact Program Manager Katherine Ridella at MEHPonline@pennmedicine.upenn.eduor 215-573-9378.

 Master of Health Care Innovation

 There is no funding currently available from the Department of Medical Ethics and Health Policy.
 MHCI students are either self-funded or may receive some funding through their employer.
 MHCI students who are U.S. citizens are eligible for federal student loans in most semesters of the program.
 Non-U.S. citizens may be eligible for private loans, but will usually need a U.S. co-signer.
 You might also explore the possibility of scholarships through outside organizations, such as professional associations.
 Seee Penn's Student Registration & Financial Services webpage for more information.

 Yes!
 Students earn a master's degree from the University of Pennsylvania—the Master of Health Care Innovation (MHCI).
 The degree is conferred by the Perelman School of Medicine.
 Upon graduation, students are considered alumni of the University of Pennsylvania.

-Yes.
-Each August, MHCI students spend 4–5 days on Penn's campus in Philadelphia to attend the On-Campus Seminar.
-The seminar includes networking events, presentations by faculty and external experts, skills workshops, orientation sessions, and other programming.
-The program will cover lodging, activities, and most meals for students during the on-campus seminar.
+Yes, one session.
+In February of their final year, students come to Penn’s campus in Philadelphia for Innovation Weekend to participate in activities focused on networking and career development, idea-sharing and feedback, and connecting with alumni.
+The program will cover lodging, activities, and most meals for students during the on-campus event.
 Students are responsible for paying for their travel to and from Philadelphia, and for travel incidentals.
 (The MHCI program follows University health and safety policies and may be required to shift in-person activities.)

 The Master of Health Care Innovation degree is designed to be completed in 20 months.
 A 3-year option is also available for students who want to spread out the workload and financial commitment over more time.
 Students begin their studies in Fall each year.
 While enrolled in a course, students typically spend between 13–15 hours per week on coursework.